Correct-or-Crass/random_word_insult_compliment_generator/README.md

-## This API returns a random insult or compliment
+## This API returns a random insult, compliment, or word

 ## Root directory
 'https://shielded-headland-00998.herokuapp.com'